 Here are a just few more of our students that left the College to embark upon successful careers in their chosen industry.

-England hockey player and 2012 Olympic bronze medal winner Helen Richardson-Walsh was a sport student at the College in 1999/2000.
+England hockey player Helen Richardson-Walsh was a sport student at the College in 1999/2000.
 She made her England debut in 1999 and has been a member of England and GB squads at World Cups, Commonwealth Games and Olympic Games amassing over 100 caps for her country.
-Most recently she was a member of the 2016 GB Olympic squad.
+She won a bronze medal at the 2012 Olympics and topped it with a Gold medal as part of the successful GB Olympic squad in 2016!
+In 2017 she was awarded an MBE for Services to Hockey.

 Thomas Birch beat all odds of surviving an accident during his time as a Marine in Afghanistan.
 He suffered a severe head injury in an accident in his jeep in November 2006 and his chance of survival was touch and go.
 Despite the seriousness of his injuries and the fact that he has no memory of his time in Afghanistan, Thomas learned to walk and talk again.
 Thomas enrolled at South Nottingham College in 2008 and completed level 2 and 3 Personal Trainer courses.
 In 2009 he was named the Association of College’s (AoC) ‘Student of the Year’.
 Earlier in the year he also picked up an national Adult Learner of the Year award.